All the Way to Reno (You're Gonna Be a Star)

 2001 single by R.E.M.

 "All the Way to Reno (You're Gonna Be a Star)" is a song by American rock band R.E.M.
-It was released on July 23, 2001 as the second single from the band's twelfth studio album, Reveal (2001).
-The single did not chart on the US Billboard Hot 100, but it did reach number 24 on the UK Singles Chart, number 31 in Italy, and number 34 in Ireland.
+It was released on July 23, 2001 as the second single from the band's 12th studio album, Reveal (2001).
+The single reached number eight on the US Billboard Triple A chart and entered the 40 in Ireland, Italy, and the United Kingdom.

-The B-side live performances were recorded at the South Africa Freedom Day concert in Trafalgar Square, London, which was held in honour of South African President Nelson Mandela.
+One of the single's B-sides is a live performance of "Imitation of Life" recorded at the South Africa Freedom Day concert at Trafalgar Square in London, England, which was held in honor of South African President Nelson Mandela.
 The event marked the seventh anniversary of democracy in South Africa.

 Background

 According to Peter Buck's sleevenotes to In Time: The Best of R.E.M.
 1988–2003, the R.E.M. compilation on which this song also appears, the song describes someone who believes they can get famous if they go to Reno, Nevada.
 The working title of the song was "Jimmy Webb on Mars," which, according to Buck's notes, was a "sick tribute to a songwriter who we all admire."